ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Support: A User Issue Tracker

-* Compute: Communal access to compute on Graphics Processing Units (GPUs) - currently only available to investigators who contributed with their own GPU nodes
+* Compute: Add communal GPU nodes - currently only available to investigators who contributed with their own GPU nodes

 ## Planned deprecation